 A stylish beach side eatery with a rustic wooden terrace the Ruin Beach Café serves up sizable plates of seriously yummy food.
 I opted for the superfood salmon salad which was so plentiful I couldn’t finish it, and Fred opted for a stone baked pizza which looked equally as appetising.
 Sit here and enjoy the view for a while, it’s totally therapeutic.

-2:15pm – Walk the Gimble Porth track to Cromwell’s
+2:15pm – Walk the Gimble Porth track to Cromwell’s Castle

 Although I’m sure you’re feeling like you’ve seen enough coastal views for the day, believe me when I tell you that the best is yet to come.
 Leave the Ruin Beach Café and turn right at the signpost to follow the Gimble Porth trail north.
-This route starts in much the same vain as the last stretch from the Abbey Gardens, but quickly elevates onto rugged sea cliffs that look almost Scandinavian in appearance.
+This route starts in much the same vein as the last stretch from the Abbey Gardens but quickly elevates onto rugged sea cliffs that look almost Scandinavian in appearance.
 Stick to the trail and soak in the views, but make sure to walk at a reasonable pace as the last ferry back to St Mary’s will leave at around 4:30pm.

 As you descend into New Grimbsy, windswept and worn out head toward The New Inn where you’ll find Cornish brews and local ice cream with which to refuel.
 From here its just a short walk to the quay where you can pick up the ferry back to St Mary’s.
 When I was there, there was a lady selling fresh eggs, bread, and pastries on the quay – I can vouch for her chocolate brownie, it was divine!